monsoonmaelstrom/book2/book2.md

 “I definitely have a concussion,” I mutter.
 “With Iverson here, it’s not safe.”

-“He’ll figure it out,” Liam tells me.
+“He’ll figure it out,” Liam states.

 “Fine,” I relent.
 “What happened?”